 However, the state inheriting someone’s property after their death is a very rare occurrence, because California law prioritizes giving your property to anyone who is even remotely related to you.
 Therefore, the state of California will NOT inherit your property if you are survived by a spouse, children, parents, siblings, grandparents, aunts, uncles, great uncles or aunts, nieces or nephews, cousins, or the children, parents, or siblings of a spouse who dies before you do.

-If this sounds too confusing, schedule a free consultation with our lawyers at the Law Offices of Howard Craig Kornberg.
+If this sounds too confusing, schedule a free consultation with our lawyers at the Law Offices of Howard Kornberg.
 Let us help you recover compensation if your loved one has died due to someone else’s negligence or fault.
 Call our offices at 310-997-0904 or complete this contact form.